 What about surveys, awards and test results?

-Comparisons based on survey results or on the basis of recieving third party awards must include enough information about the survey or award to ensure that the audience can verify the claim.
+Comparisons based on survey results or receiving third party awards must include enough information about the survey or award to ensure that the audience can verify the claim.
 These are likely to need to signpost consumers to information such as the sample size, the methodology, the group of respondents represented in the sample, which competing providers were included and the factors that respondents were required to consider when answering the question(s) on which the claim was based (HPI Ltd, 15 June 2016).
+See also Motorway Online Ltd, 30 November 2022 for similar considerations

 Similarly, efficacy comparisons are likely to need to detail the methodology of the tests carried out, include a breakdown of individual results and make clear which products were tested (Medichem International (Manufacturing) Ltd, 13 April 2016).

-Marketers should be aware that self-reported consumer data will not be sufficient to support a claim that would otherwise require objective substantiation.
+Self-reported consumer data will not be sufficient to support a claim that would otherwise require objective substantiation.
 This type of data is unlikely to be sufficient to verify an objective comparison.
 See Vodafone Ltd, 28 July 2021 and Solvotrin Therapeutics Ltd, 13 June 2018.
-See Comparisons: Awards and consumer surveys.
+See Comparisons: Awards and consumer surveys for further information on these types of claims.

 What if my comparison is based on confidential information?

-A complaint about an ad comparing supplements was upheld because the survey results themselves were not in the public domain and therefore could not be accessed by consumers to allow them to obtain that information themselves (Solvotrin Therapeutics Ltd, 13 June 2018).
+A complaint about an ad comparing supplements was upheld because the survey results were not in the public domain and could not be accessed by consumers to allow them to verify the claims (Solvotrin Therapeutics Ltd, 13 June 2018).

 More on